osama6162/ai-buddy-agent/README.md

 source .venv/bin/activate
 pip install -r requirements.txt

-Make sure you have Ollama installed and have pulled the llama3 model:
+Note: Make sure you have Ollama installed and have pulled the llama3 model

-ollama pull llama3

 2️⃣ Frontend Setup (React)